The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 The Executive Summary

-Founders at $30K–$50K/month quietly lose $75K–$140K a year by rebuilding the same work; shifting to a One-Build System turns every repeat task into an asset that scales to 100 clients.
+Founders at $30K–$50K/month quietly lose $75K–$150K a year by rebuilding the same work; shifting to the One-Build System in the Clear Edge OS turns every repeat task into an asset that can serve 100 clients.

 Who this is for: Consultants, coaches, and agency founders at $30K–$50K/month working 50–56 hour weeks, capped at 9–15 clients because onboarding, proposals, reports, and check-ins are rebuilt from scratch.